 For the EPO, the request for examination has to be filed no later than six months after publication of the search.
-For example the rate for 2012 relates to applications mainly filed in the years 2011 and 2012.
+For example, the rate for 2015 relates to applications mainly filed in the years 2011 and 2014 and 2015.

 For the JPO, the period to file a request for examination is three years from filing date.
-The rate for 2012 relates mainly to applications filed in the year 2009.
+The rate for 2015 relates mainly to applications filed in the year 2012.

-For the SIPO, the period to file a request for examination is three years from filing date.
+For the KIPO, the period to file a request for examination has been changed from 5 years to 3 years from filing date in 2017.

-For the KIPO, the period to file a request for examination is five years.
-The rate for 2012 relates mainly to applications filed in the year 2007.
+For the CNIPA, the period to file a request for examination is three years from filing date.